University College Roosevelt: Student organisations

 The Roosevelt's All Students Association (RASA) is a student association open to all students at UCR.
 RASA is the umbrella organization of many different student-led societies and teams.
 The RASA board consists of six members that are elected yearly by the student body.

 The Academic Affairs Council (AAC) is mainly responsible for handling academic complaints, monitoring academic standards, representing students as a part of UCR, and helping students academically.
 It is active in some of the university's major decision making bodies, to ensure student input on different levels.
 The AAC is also responsible for representing UCR on a national level, at the UCSRN (University College Student Representatives the Netherlands) and ISO (Interstedelijk Studenten Overleg).
 This board consists of a chair, vice-chair, student advisor, internal officer and external officer.

 The Housing Affairs Council (HAC) has multiple functions: HAC represents students’ housing interests and works to ensure good living conditions on campus for a reasonable price.
 The board consist of a chair, a secretary, a treasurer and four campus elders.

 Social

 Several sororities and fraternities are present at UCR, providing members with weekly activities and organizing larger events for the wider UCR population.
 V.S.V Illicio and A.L.
 Fides are two sororities for women, while O.M.D.
 Erodios is the college's single fraternity.

+Additionally there is a student rowing association, M.S.R.A.
+Odin (Middelburg Student Rowing Association Odin), open to all UCR students who host weekly dinners and other social events for its members, and make up more than 10% of the student body.